 2. KEEP YOUR BODY MOVING

-We're not telling you you need to begin training for a marathon or become a crossfit junkie tonight (unless you really really want to).
-But with your adjustment, we freed up the restriction in movement in your spine.
+We're not telling you you need to begin training for a marathon or become a crossfit junkie tonight.
+But with your adjustment, we have freed up the restriction in movement that existed in your spine.
 If you go home and plant yourself on the couch (some of our patients do this because they're afraid to "undo the adjustment"), you actually put it back into that state of limited mobility.
 Perhaps go for a walk or even just stay up and moving to clean the house or chase your kids around post-adjustment.
 Keeping your body moving after an adjustment will re-train your joints on what proper motion is actually supposed to be like.

 3. DRINK LOTS AND LOTS OF WATER